Currency and Payment Options

 On this page you will find some information about money in Germany.

-By clicking on the titles or the triangles on the left you can expand or collapse the topics.
-Expand all Collapse all
+By clicking on the titles or triangles you can expand or collapse the topics one by one; the buttons below do so for all with a single click.

 Euro as Currency